 Legal Custody: Legal custody allows for the parent to make legal decisions for the child, such as where they live, healthcare, and education;

 Joint Legal Custody: Both parents can make legal decisions regarding their child; and

 Sole Custody: One parent has sole legal and physical custody of the child.

 A parent who does not have custody of their child may be allowed visitation rights, which are court-approved visits that the other parent cannot stop from happening.
 If one parent refuses to allow these legal visitations to occur, their own custody rights may be jeopardized.

-Contact the Saratoga child custody lawyers at the Colwell Law Group, LLC to schedule a meeting with one of our experienced child custody attorneys in ouroffice in Ballston Spa, NY.
+Contact the Saratoga child custody lawyers at the Colwell Law Group, LLC to schedule a meeting with one of our experienced attorneys in our office.
 We strive to provide the highest level of assistance to our clients and ensure that they have everything available to them to ensure that their day in court is as successful as possible.